sauce-archives/help/README.md

     sudo make install

-To can make sure that Ruby is installed:
+To make sure that Ruby is installed:

     ruby-install --version